 Ossett Southdale Church of England Junior School is a high-performing institution that successfully balances academic excellence with a supportive faith ethos.
 It is best suited to families in the Ossett area who want their children to achieve top-tier results while benefiting from the values of a Church of England education.
 For those looking for a school with a proven track record of success at Key Stage 2, Southdale is one of the strongest options in the region.

 Yes, the school is highly regarded for its academic excellence.
-In 2024, 93% of pupils met the expected standard in reading, writing, and mathematics, which is well above the England average.
+In the 2025 dataset, 90% of pupils met the expected standard in reading, writing, and mathematics, which remains a very strong outcome.
 The latest Ofsted inspection in May 2025 awarded the school Outstanding ratings across multiple key areas.

 It is a Church of England Voluntary Controlled school.
 This means it has a Christian ethos that is reflected in its values, daily collective worship, and its partnership with Christ Church South Ossett.

 As a state school, applications must be made through the Wakefield Local Authority coordinated admissions system.
 The primary entry point is Year 3, as this is a junior school for children aged 7 to 11.
-The deadline for 2026 entry is 15 January 2026.
+Check Wakefield Council's current timetable for the relevant application deadline and offer-day details.

 No, Ossett Southdale is a junior school catering for children in Key Stage 2 (Years 3 to 6).
 It does not have an on-site nursery or infant provision.